Medical Reviewer

 Well-known prescription drugs like oxycodone, Adderall, and Xanax exert potent effects on the body’s central nervous system, influencing pain perception, attention, and mood regulation.[3]

-Millions of people report using prescription drugs, with a significant portion misusing them.[4]
+Millions of people report using prescription drugs, with a significant portion misusing them, particularly opioids, stimulants, and benzodiazepines.[4]
 While some individuals adhere to prescribed guidelines, others admit to using prescription drugs in ways not intended by healthcare professionals.
-Misuse of prescription drugs often involves taking higher doses than prescribed, using them for non-medical purposes, or combining them with other substances like alcohol or opioids.
+Misuse of prescription drugs often involves taking higher doses than prescribed, using them for non-medical purposes or combining them with other substances like alcohol or opioids.
 Illicit trafficking of prescription drugs has surged in recent years, with these medications frequently sold on the black market.

-The Drug Enforcement Administration (DEA) classifies many prescription drugs as controlled substances, indicating their recognized medical utility but also acknowledging their potential for abuse and dependence.[5]
+The Drug Enforcement Administration (DEA) classifies many prescription drugs, such as opioids, stimulants, and benzodiazepines, as controlled substances, indicating their recognized medical utility but also acknowledging their potential for abuse and dependence.[5]

 Prescription Drug Addiction and Abuse